josephrocca/clip-bpe-js/README.md

 # License

-To the extent that there is any original work in this repo, it is MIT Licensed, just like [openai/CLIP](https://github.com/openai/CLIP).
+To the extent that there is any original work in this repo, it is Apache 2.0 Licensed, just like [openai/CLIP](https://github.com/openai/CLIP).